edmundroberts/Term1_write_up/README.md

 ![fist3](https://user-images.githubusercontent.com/32567724/35196113-ab474fce-fec5-11e7-89e8-ca7e3dd68d01.png)

-To animate the spike and the fist I fisrt set the actor's location to be where it was placed and then made a vector timeline in which I moved the actor over a period of time.
-For the fist it was a simple case of swapping the meshes and rotating the actor so it proppelled down rather than to the side.
+To animate the spike and the fist I fist set the actor's location to be where it was placed and then made a vector timeline in which I moved the actor over a period of time.
+For the fist it was a simple case of swapping the meshes and rotating the actor so it propelled down rather than to the side.
 Neither of the traps got 'activated' as such so it was fine for them to start upon playing the game and neither of them needed to be disabled as the solution to getting past the spikes was with a jump pad, more on that later.

 ![fist trap](https://user-images.githubusercontent.com/32567724/35196347-b7f215b2-fec8-11e7-9c8e-937d531a4524.PNG)